What can you do if a hotel cancels your booking?

 When a hotel overbooks, a crucial component when deciding which guests to walk is their booking method.
 Third-party bookings made through the likes of Expedia, Booking.com, or Hotels.com are often the first to be canceled as these reservations tend not to be prepaid and offer no mention of membership status.

 Customers who book through these preferred partners often receive their priority status because the hotel wants to keep racking up a high number of room nights with that travel agent.
 Guests booking through OTAs can also let hotels know if they belong to their loyalty program, bumping themselves even further up the list.
-With the most extensive travel inventory on the planet, is a preferred partner of many of the world's top hotel chains.
+With the most extensive travel inventory on the planet, TravelPerk is a preferred partner of many of the world's top hotel chains.
 On top of offering the best rates in the industry, TravelPerk also provides a personalized level of service for business travelers.
 From managing memberships numbers to preferential treatment for executives, we can help ensure everything runs smoothly.
 Plus, with our 24-hour support, travelers can speak with our team of human customer care agents 365 days a year.

 Make business travel simpler.
 Forever.

-• .
+• See our platform in action.
 Trusted by thousands of companies worldwide, TravelPerk makes business travel simpler to manage with more flexibility, full control of spending with easy reporting, and options to offset your carbon footprint.

-• Find hundreds of resources on all things business travel, from tips on traveling more sustainably, to advice on setting up a business travel policy, and managing your expenses. and have you covered.
+• Find hundreds of resources on all things business travel, from tips on traveling more sustainably, to advice on setting up a business travel policy, and managing your expenses.
+Our latest e-books and blog posts have you covered.

 • Never miss another update.
-Stay in touch with us for the latest product releases, upcoming events, and articles fresh off the press.
+Stay in touch with us on social for the latest product releases, upcoming events, and articles fresh off the press.